-Steven Bruce

-Robin has asked about tracking Tracy says that he's heard that they'll only consider us compliant.
-If we use a mask as per user mask as per patient, use a mask per patient a big problem.
-So Robin saying we have to use a single mask for a single appointment, and not very them, which makes perfect sense to me.
-And as I said, I suspect that most practitioners won't want to keep wearing them for that
+Robin has asked about track and trace, he says that he's heard that they'll only consider us compliant if we use a mask as per, use a mask as per patient, use a mask per patient, I beg your pardon.
+So, Robin's saying we have to use a single mask for a single appointment and not vary them, which makes perfect sense to me.
+As I said, I suspect that most practitioners won't want to keep wearing them for that length of time.

-mistake.